 With your dashboards created, you can then adjust which dashboards appear in the Dashboard List and the order they’re presented.
 This can be done back on the Manage Dashboards page.

 To adjust the order of the dashboards that appear, use the Context menu gear next to any of the selected dashboards to move it up or down in the hierarchy.

 You can also use this page to turn dashboards on or off by selecting or deselecting the Display checkbox.
-With your own custom dashboards created, you may want to choose to deselect Display for the Overview dashboard.
-After pressing Save, any changes made here will automatically apply to the Dashboards List.
+With your own custom dashboards created, you can choose to deselect Display for the Overview dashboard.
+After pressing Save, any changes made will automatically apply to the Dashboards List.

 If you have any comments, questions or suggestions, please use the comment section on the bottom of this page, and don’t forget to subscribe to our blog to get more Oracle Primavera Cloud tips & tricks directly in your inbox!

 Lauren Hecker is an Oracle Primavera Cloud Instructor and teaches onsite and virtual Oracle Primavera Cloudcourses.
 To see her next open enrollment course, please visit our calendar.
 To schedule an onsite or custom course, please contact us!

 Subscribe To Our Newsletter